 "Weak.
 You throw like a little girl."

 "OK, fine!.
 I'll show you what this girl can do."
-Nayaa replies as she squats down behind the wall and starts gathering all the rocks she can.
+Nayaa replies and squats down behind the wall, and gathers all the rocks she can.
 Andee calmly looks through his basket and picks out the ripest, reddest, biggest berryfruit he can find.
 He gently tosses the fist sized fruit up in the air, then catches it, and gently bounces it in his hand judging its mass and softness.
 He looks past the wall.
 Nayaa starts rising.
 Andee quickly launches the berryfruit with an expert toss.
 Nayaa's head rises up from behind the wall, and...
 BAM!
 The fleshy ripe fruit smashes into her forehead squishing and squirting juice and soft white pulp all over her face.

-Nayaa freezes in mid motion, hunched forward, her eyes round as rolls from shock and rage.
+Nayaa freezes in mid motion, hunched forward, her eyes round as rolls from shock and awe.

 "You... you...
 Punk!"
 And she hurls her fist full of stones at Andee.
 Then grabs more from her left hand and starts pelting him.

 "Am I throwing like a girl now?"
 Girl or not, Nayaa can throw.
 She is quick, agile, accurate and mad.
 She nails Andee with almost every single toss.
 He leaps away and abandons the basket swiftly running up the center stone stairs to the next level terrace.
 Equally agile, Nayaa leaps over the wall while at the same time tossing her last stones, but then bounds to the basket, grabs a ripe berryfruit, and then following Andee swiftly leaps up the stairs.

 Andee slams the door locking himself in the house.
 Andee's mother is to the right of the door, by the kitchen sink, cleaning some jars.